vexparadox/GLFWSuperSecretProject/README.md

 # GLFWSuperSecretProject
-For this you will need GLFW3, this can be aquired by using brew.

-brew install glfw3

-SOIL is included in the download
+GLFW3 and SOIL is included in the download and automatically linked

 Please note the very limited functionality.